Controlling Hong-Ou-Mandel antibunching via parity governed local spectral shaping of biphoton states: Introduction

 The paper is structured as follows.
-In Sec.~\ref{sec:sec2}, we formulate the problem of the correlation between antibunching and quantum entanglement in biphoton states in the notation of the joint spectral amplitude (JSA) symmetry degree and investigate the spectral properties of biphoton states necessary for the observation of antibunching.
-We also discuss biphoton states, which can possess the required properties.
-Section~\ref{sec:sec3} analyzes the entanglement properties of standard biphotons produced via spontaneous parametric down-conversion (SPDC) using the Schmidt decomposition technique.
-Though these states cannot demonstrate antibunching, their analytical tractability renders them useful for benchmarking more complex modulated states capable of exhibiting antibunching.
-In Sec.~\ref{sec:sec4}, we discuss modulated biphoton states.
-We provide a quantitative assessment of the sensitivity of the antibunching effect to the degree of entanglement and discuss its potential applications in high-precision measurements and quantum entanglement control.
+In Sec.~\ref{subsec:biphoton-states-at-bs}, we formulate the problem of the correlation between antibunching and quantum entanglement in biphoton states described in terms of the joint spectral amplitude (JSA) and characterize the regimes of the HOM interference using the symmetry degree parameter.
+We introduce the family of specifically shaped SPDC-biphotons and, for this family, derive the parity conditions giving the spectral properties of JSA that ensure the observation of the HOM (anti)bunching in Sec.~\ref{subsec:parity-cond}.
+Then, in Sec.~\ref{subsec:parity-breaking}, we discuss particular examples of experimentally realizable biphoton states that can possess the required properties.
+Section~\ref{sec:sec3} analyzes the entanglement properties of the standard Gaussian biphotons produced via spontaneous parametric down-conversion (SPDC) using the Schmidt decomposition technique.
+Though these states cannot demonstrate antibunching, their analytical tractability renders them useful for benchmarking more complex states capable of exhibiting antibunching.
+In Sec.~\ref{sec:sec4}, we discuss the generation and properties of biphotons of a certain kind referred to as the modulated biphoton states.
+For these states, we provide a quantitative assessment of the sensitivity of the antibunching effect to the degree of entanglement and discuss its potential applications in high-precision measurements and quantum entanglement control.

+Finally, in Sec.~\ref{sec:disc-concl}, we draw our results together and make some concluding remarks.
+Technical details of some caculations are relegated to Appendices~\ref{apendA0}~--~\ref{apendB}.